 On August 26, 2017, he got a very severe Inguinal Groin Strain Grade 2.
 Due to this injury, he missed the first 3 weeks of the regular season.
 Although it was a severe injury, yet he played 5 games before undergoing the surgery.
 But his last injury proved to be drastic for his enlightened career.

-He needed a surgery on his lingering groin injury.
+He needed surgery on his lingering groin injury.
 But the team Indianapolis Colts released Davis only a week after benching corner for poor play.
 The decision was taken when Davis was in the last year of his contract with Colts.
 That also tweeted, “We have released CB Vontae Davis.”
-Davis was very said and disappointed on this decision.
-He served and played for Indianapolis Colts self-lessly.
+Davis was very sad and disappointed with this decision.
+He served and played for Indianapolis Colts selflessly.
 But his services were not considered, and he was demoted and released of his poor health.
 His ability and excellent game were not considered.
 Colts did not favor one of their shining stars.
 They could have done something very significant for Davis; they could have made him treated well.
 But they left him at the time of difficulty.

 He tweeted sadly,” This is not how I pictured retiring from the NFL.
-But in my 10th NFL season, I have been doing what my body has been programmed to do: yet ready to play on game day.
+But in my 10th NFL season, I have been doing what my body has been programmed to do: yet ready to play on the game day.
 I have endured multiple surgeries and played through many different injuries throughout my career, and over the last few weeks, this was the latest physical challenge.
 But today on the field, reality hit me fast and hard: I should not be out there anymore.
 I meant no disrespect to my teammates and coaches.
 But hold myself to a standard.
 Mentally, I always expect to play at a high level.
 But physically, I know today it is not possible.
 And I had an honest moment with myself.
-While I was on the field, I just did not feel right, and I told the coaches.
+While I was in the field, I just did not feel right, and I told the coaches.
 I am not feeling like myself.”
 This will be one of the most difficult decisions that Davis ever took in his life. he announced his abrupt retirement when he was playing VS Los Angeles Chargers.
 The sudden retirement was decided at the halftime of Sunday’s 31-20 loss.